Igalia/pflua/doc/src-host-192.68.1.1-and-less-100.md

    if (A==2054) then goto L5 end
    if not (A==32821) then goto L10 end
    ::L5::
-   if 32 > length then return 0 end
+   if 32 > length then return false end
    A = bit.bor(bit.lshift(P[28], 24),bit.lshift(P[28+1], 16), bit.lshift(P[28+2], 8), P[28+3])
    if not (A==-1069285119) then goto L10 end
    ::L7::
    A = bit.tobit(length)
    if (runtime_u32(A)>100) then goto L10 end
-   do return 65535 end
+   do return true end
    ::L10::
-   do return 0 end
+   do return false end
    error("end of bpf")
 end
 ```